Sunday, November 15, 2009

-My intentions in writing this article is only meant as an interpretation of the royal necropolis with a number of the tombs mentioned we will probably never know anything about.
+My intentions in writing this article are only meant as an interpretation of the royal necropolis with a number of the tombs mentioned we will probably never know anything about.
 It appears the early kings of dynasty 18 used the new cemetery to keep their most important courtiers buried close to their king.

-The second a joint tomb with his daughter Hatshepsut (kv20) seems more likely to be Ineni's work however with all the activities by Hatshepsut's workers in the tomb.
+The second a joint tomb with his daughter Hatshepsut (KV 20) seems more likely to be Ineni's work however with all the activities by Hatshepsut's workers in the tomb.
 Would you just push the king and his coffins aside so the workers could continue finishing the tomb for the female king,

 Hatshepsut's valley tomb (KV 20) is a wonky corkscrew tomb that is hardly little more than an extremely long cave free from the mathematics of engineering but also flawed by the lowest chambers being carved in unstable shale.